afonari/emc/index.markdown

 For the theory behind the code and validation of the code against known data see [the paper](https://github.com/alexandr-fonari/emc/blob/master/Paper-03-18-2013.pdf?raw=true).
 Let us know if you find any bugs or mistakes, thanks!

 #### Notes
- 1. Atomic units (a.u.) are used throughout the code: ħ = 1, energy is in Hartree, effective mass is in the electron mass at rest (m0), distance is in Bohr.
+ 1. Atomic units (a.u.) are used throughout the code: ħ = 1, energy is in Hartree, effective mass is in the electron mass at rest (m0), distance is in Bohr
- 1. For the top of the VB (valence band) eigenvalues are negative, for the bottom of the CB (conduction band) eigenvalues are positive.
+ 1. For the top of the VB (valence band) eigenvalues are negative, for the bottom of the CB (conduction band) eigenvalues are positive
- 1. In some cases, not all eigenvalues have the same sign, meaning that the chosen k-point is not a global minimum (maximum).
+ 1. In some cases, not all eigenvalues have the same sign, meaning that the chosen k-point is not a global minimum (maximum)
- 1. Effective masses can be highly anisotropic (see [Running tests](#toc_9) section).
+ 1. Effective masses can be highly anisotropic (see [tests](#toc_11) section)

 ### Installation